Bounding the Number of Minimal Transversals in Tripartite 3-Uniform Hypergraphs: Introduction

 \section{Introduction}

-Hypergraphs are a generalization of graphs, where edges may have arity different than 2.
-They have been formalized by Berge in the seventies~\cite{berge1973graphs}.
-Formally, a \emph{hypergraph} $\m H$ is a pair $(V,\m E)$, where $V$ is a set of vertices and $\m E$ is a family of subsets of $V$ called hyperedges.
-We suppose that $V = \bigcup \mathcal E$.
-From now on, we use edge in place of hyperedge.
-We may use the notations $V(\m H)$ to denote the set of vertices of a hypergraph $\m H$.
-The order of a hypergraph is its number of vertices.
-When all the hyperedges of a hypergraph have the same arity $k$, we call it a \emph{$k$-uniform hypergraph}.
-Graphs are exactly the 2-uniform hypergraphs.
-When the set of vertices of a hypergraph can be partitioned into three sets, such that every edge intersect each part at most once, the hypergraph is called \emph{tripartite}.

-A subset of the vertices of a hypergraph $\m H$ is a \emph{transversal} of $\m H$ if it intersects every edge of $\m H$.
-A transversal of $\m H$ is said \emph{minimal} if none of its strict subsets is a transversal.
+Hypergraphs are a generalization of graphs where edges may have arities different than 2.
+They were formalized by Berge in the seventies~\cite{berge1973graphs}.
+Formally, a \emph{hypergraph} $\m H$ is a pair $(V,\m E)$, where $V$ is a set of vertices and $\m E$ a family of subsets of $V$ called hyperedges.
+In the following, we suppose that $V = \bigcup_{e\in\mathcal E}e$, \textit{i.e.}, the hypergraphs that we handle have no isolated vertices.
+The number of vertices of a hypergraph is called its order.
+When all the hyperedges of a hypergraph have the same arity $p$, we call it a \emph{$p$-uniform hypergraph}.
+When the set of vertices of a hypergraph can be partitioned into $k$ sets such that every edge intersects each part at most once, the hypergraph is called \emph{$k$-partite}.
+In the following, we are interested in tripartite, 3-uniform hypergraphs, sometimes known as $(3,3)$-hypergraphs.
+A subset of the vertices of a hypergraph $\m H$ is a \emph{transversal} of $\m H$ if it intersects every edge of $\m H$ and is said to be a \emph{minimal transversal} if none of its proper subsets is a transversal.

-Uniform hypergraphs are commonly found in applications dealing with data.
-For example, bipartite graphs are a known representation of data tables.
-Maximal bi-cliques in such bipartite graphs are of interest in data mining, and are widely studied under the name of closed sets or concepts in the Formal Concept Analysis community~\cite{ganter2012formal}.
-Maximal bi-cliques are equivalent to minimal transversals in the bipartite complementary graph.
-Let $n$ be the number of vertices of a bipartite graph.
-It is known that the maximum number of minimal transversals in such graphs is bounded by $2^{n/2}\approx 1.414^n$ (and this bound is reached when the bipartite graph is a perfect matching).
+The problem of enumerating the minimal transversals of a given hypergraph has been extensively studied~\cite{eiter1995identifying, fredman1996complexity, gunopulos1997data}.
+It is an important problem in theoretical computer science as it is equivalent to the dualization of monotone Boolean functions and the enumeration of maximal independent sets~\cite{eiter2008computational, kante2014enumeration}.
+As such, it has many real-world applications in artificial intelligence~\cite{eiter2002hypergraph}, biology~\cite{damaschke2006parameterized}, mobile communication~\cite{sarkar1998hypergraph} and data mining~\cite{gunopulos1997data,stavropoulos2016transversal, adaricheva2017discovery, van2019query}, among others.
+Since the number of minimal transversals of a hypergraph may be exponential in the order of the hypergraph, the complexity of enumeration algorithms is often expressed as a function of the size of both their input and their output~\cite{strozecki2019enumeration}.
+The maximum number of minimal transversals in a class of hypergraph can then be an important parameter for the real world applications of those theoretical algorithmic evaluations.